felipegb94/RapidPT/README.md

 <a name="usage">
 ## Usage
 </a>
 RapidPT only offer a function that performs Permutation Testing.
-It has no GUI, pre or post processing modules, right now.
-We have prepared a plugin for SnPM that allows the user to take advantage of SnPM's GUI and pre processing and performs permutation testing using RapidPT.
-Please refer to the [Usage Withing SnPM](#usagesnpm) section.
+It has no GUI, pre or post processing modules.
+We have prepared a plugin for SnPM that allows the user to take advantage of SnPM's GUI, pre and post processing capabilities.
+Please refer to the [Usage Within SnPM](#usagesnpm) section.

-There are two ways to use the core of RapidPT, either by calling the wrapper function `TwoSampleRapidPT.m` or directly calling the core function `RapidPT.m`. `TwoSampleRapidPT` assigns some default inputs that have been extensively tested that produce an accurate recovery of the maxnull distribution and then calls `RapidPT`.
+There are two ways to use the core of RapidPT, either by calling the wrapper function `TwoSampleRapidPT.m` or directly calling the core function `RapidPT.m`. `TwoSampleRapidPT` assigns some default inputs that have been extensively tested that produce an accurate recovery of the max null distribution and then calls `RapidPT`.
 On the other hand if you call `RapidPT` directly you will have to assign these parameters.
 Let's first go through `Example_TwoSampleRapidPT.m`:

 #### `Example_TwoSampleRapidPT.m`
 1. First add the path to where you cloned/downloaded the `RapidPT` repository, and also load the data you will be working with.
 The data matrix needs to be an `NxV`, where `N` is the total number of subjects and V is the number of voxel statistics per subject.